-If your main goal is weight loss and body composition - then you may want to consider keto.
+If your main goal is weight loss and body composition – then you may want to consider the keto diet.

 If you’re newer to real food, low carbohydrate eating – then you may consider a low carb diet as an ‘entry’ into this world.
 Many people find “paleo” to be an easy low carb diet to stick to.
 From there, you can choose a low carb, keto or entirely other diet if you choose.

 If you’re unsure, you can always build a custom meal plan here and experiment as you go.